adbayb/coulis/libraries/coulis/README.md

 ## Motivation

-With the emergence of design system / component library, the style reusability is key.
-Atomic CSS is a CSS approach which considers each classname as a single CSS rule: more the same rule is used across different components, more the atomic rule is reused and more the CSS filesize is reduced in contrast to other non atomic approach.
+With the emergence of design systems, style reusability is key.
+Atomic CSS is a CSS approach that considers each class name as a single CSS rule: the more the same rule is used across different components, the more the atomic rule is reused and the more the CSS filesize is reduced in contrast to other non-atomic approaches.
 You can find a great talk about this approach [here](https://www.youtube.com/watch?v=tFFn39lLO-U).

-In parallel, CSS-in-JS libraries enable (but not only) huge developer experience improvements by integrating transparently in the JavaScript ecosystem and letting a developer share/consume CSS-in-JS dependencies without extra specific CSS bundle step.
+In parallel, CSS-in-JS libraries enable (but not only) huge developer experience improvements by integrating transparently into the JavaScript ecosystem and letting a developer share/consume CSS-in-JS dependencies without extra specific CSS bundle steps.

-Coulis leverages these two approaches to create a great developer experience while maximazing the reusability of your styles.
+Coulis leverages these two approaches to create a great developer experience while maximizing the reusability of your styles.

 ## Usage